parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 **440 Hz Sawtooth Wave** <audio controls><source src="/sawtooth.mp3"/></audio>

-It is perceived as the same "note" as the 440 Hz sine wave, at the same volume as the first and third of the preceding examples.
+It is perceived as being the same pitch as the 440 Hz sine wave.
 It has a noticeably different quality to its sound, however, as if it were being played by a different musical instrument.
 Human hearing is such that differently shaped waves are perceived as sounding distinctively different from one another, even at the same pitch and amplitude.
+Note also that even though the sawtooth wave has the same overall amplitude when graphed as the first sine wave, above, it actually sounds a bit louder when played back.
+This due to the presence of _overtones_, discussed later.

 The essence of electronic musical composition is finding creative ways to put all of the preceding principles together.

-### Wave Forms As Musical Notes
+## Wave Forms As Musical Notes

+### Composite Wave Forms (Fundamentals vs Overtones)

 Any naturally occuring sound will have a fairly complex wave form that can be understood using the [mathematics of signal